jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 * An agent grows and evolves a Society of Mind from its engagement and experiences
 * A SOM is a "connectome" of Cognition Agents (CAs)
-* Each CA has an umwelt consisting of other CAs or some aspects of the agent's environment
+* Each CA has an umwelt consisting of other CAs or some sensed aspects of the agent's environment
-* A SOM starts with a priori constituents
+* A SOM starts with _a priori_ constituents
-  * The a priori objects are `self`, `world` and `ground`
+  * The _a priori_ objects are `self`, `world` and `ground`
-  * The a priori relations is `in`
+  * The _a priori_ relations is `in`
     * objects `ground` and `self` are `in` world
-  * The a priori value domains are
+  * The _a priori_ value domains are
     * boolean - [true, false]
-    * percent - 0..100
+    * integer ranges, including percentage
+    * colors - [unknown, black, blue, green, yellow, red, white, brown]
-  * Detectors and effectors are exposed as a priori CAs
+  * Detectors and effectors are exposed as _a priori_ CAs
-    * Each defines an priori vocabulary of
+    * Each defines an _a priori_ vocabulary of
       * beliefs (e.g. `color`, `distance`, `touched`)
-        * with value domains (e.g. [red, blue, green...], 0..100, etc.)
+        * with value domains (e.g. colors, 0..100, etc.)
       * actions (e.g. `spin`, `reverse spin`)
-  * Metacongnition actors have a priori capabilities and each CA has a priori, shared introspective belief voacabulary (see below)
+  * Metacongnition actors have _a priori_ capabilities and each CA has _a priori_, shared introspective belief voacabulary (see below)

-## Introspection vs extrospection
+## Exteroception vs interoception vs introspection

-* Extrospection => Cognition of (more or less abstracted) sensations from the external world
+* Exteroception => Cognition of (more or less abstracted) sensations from the external world
+  * e.g. the distance to an obstacle
+* Interoception => Cognition of (more or less abstracted) bodily sensations
+  * e.g. a motor is stalled
 * Introspection => Cognition of sensations about computations by **Cognition Actors (CAs)**
-  * Perceived by Metacognition actors
+  * perceived by Metacognition actors
+  * e.g. a CA has low predictive capability
-* Every other CA can be coopted into one or more umwelts as a source of introspective or extrospective sensations, and as an effector of actions
+* A CA can non-exclusively coopt other CAs into its umwelt as sources of interoceptive or exteroceptive sensations, and as effectors of actions

 ## The umwelt of a Cognition Actor (CA)

 * The (immediate) umwelt of a CA is a (small) fixed set (fixed at instantiation) of other CAs
-  * The CAs in an umwelt also have CAs int their own umwelts
+  * The CAs in an umwelt also have CAs in their own umwelts
-    * All the way down to a priori CAs
+    * All the way down to _a priori_ CAs
   * The transitive umwelt of a CA is the CAs in its immediate umwelt plus the CAs in their transitive umwelts
   * The level of abstraction of a CA is the maximal depth of its transitive umwelt
-  * A CA's builds its umwelt from CAs of equal levels of abstraction
+  * A CA builds its umwelt from CAs of lower and uniform levels of abstraction
-* CAs are seen by others through what they expose (their API)
+* CA Interfaces
-  * What a CA exposes to all other CAs
+  * A CA's interface is what it exposes to other CAs, namely
-    * the vocabulary of their beliefs (what others can make predictions about)
+    * The vocabulary of its beliefs (what others can make predictions about), composed of
       * extant (observed), latent (imagined) and synthetic (derived) objects,
       * extant, latent and synthetic relations/properties
         * a latent or synthetic property is always boolean-valued
+    * The actions it affords
+      * either _a priri_ actions (e.g. spin and reverse spin of motors) or synthetic actions
-      * all CAs have a common vocabulary of meta-cognition beliefs
+  * All CAs have a common vocabulary of meta-cognition beliefs
+    * exposed to meta-cognition actors
+* CA events
+  * A CA emits events listened to by the CAs tp which unwelts it belongs, and by the meta-cognition actor overseeing it

-    * what they emit when prompted by predictions about their beliefs:
+    * when prompted by predictions about its beliefs, a CA emits
-      * prediction errors from their beliefs
+      * prediction errors given its currently held beliefs
+        * with varying precision
         * from perceiving other CAs
-        * from their cognitive self-assessments/beliefs (from introspection)
+        * or from cognitive self-assessments/beliefs (from introspection)
-        * with varying precision

 ## A CA's perceptions

 * A CA processes perceptions one discrete time slice after another
-  * the time slice duration is constant and proportional to the CA's abstraction level
+  * the time slice duration is constant for the CA and proportional to the CA's abstraction level
-    * i.e. the depth of its umwelt
+    * i.e. the depth of its transitive umwelt
 * Perceiving is making predictions about about the beliefs of CAs in its umwelt
-  * and getting prediction errors or not
+  * possibly corrected by prediction errors emitted by CAs in its umwelt

 * Perceptions are
   * Uncontradicted predictions